 Setting up a digital department to manage these aspects is essential, especially if there is a need for software or programs to be managed.
 A Digital Operations Manager should be appointed to manage this department.

-Digital Marketing as Part of Digital Transformation
+Digital Marketing as Part of Digital Transformation in SINGAPORE

 Digital marketing is quite different from the digitalisation of business processes.
 Digital marketing should fall under marketing or business development as it is about customer acquisition, lead generation and online brand building.
 Digital marketing should be guided by an overall business or marketing strategy that a digital operations manager may not be suited for.

-E-commerce is tricky, as well.
+E-commerce is tricky as well.
 There are two parts to it.
 The digital operations include the running and maintaining of the e-commerce store and linking it to your production/ distribution operations in your company.

 However, the digital marketing aspects of the e-commerce store is the online promotion of the store so that you can get traffic.
 This is vastly different in nature and scope of the operations of the store.
 So, in this case, the operations of the store can be the responsibility of the digital department.
 But, the digital marketing scope should come under the organisation’s Marketing Director or manager.